🐋DeepSeek-R1: How to Run Locally

 If you have a GPU (RTX 4090 for example) with 24GB, you can offload multiple layers to the GPU for faster processing.
 If you have multiple GPUs, you can probably offload more layers.

-If you want to merge the weights together, use this script:
+Also, if you want to merge the weights together for use in Ollama for example, use this script:

 DeepSeek R1 has 61 layers.
 For example with a 24GB GPU or 80GB GPU, you can expect to offload after rounding down (reduce by 1 if it goes out of memory):